How to Watch the 2023 Rugby World Cup Online in Canada | ExpressVPN

 Get ready for another thrilling Rugby World Cup!
 The action starts in France on Friday, September 8, as South Africa and New Zealand seek their record fourth championships.
 The Springboks took down England four years ago and return to the pitch vying to become the first repeat winners in tournament history.
 France hopes to become the fourth host nation to win the Rugby World Cup.

+Canadian fans will be disappointed that their team will not be participating in the tournament for the first time in team history.
+However, there are a number of young Canadian players who are making waves on the international scene, and they will be hoping to help Canada qualify for the 2027 Rugby World Cup.

 Even if you can’t make it to France to watch rugby, ExpressVPN has you covered.
-Learn how to safely and securely stream the entire US Open with an ExpressVPN subscription.
+Learn how to safely and securely stream the entire Rugby World Cup with an ExpressVPN subscription.

 |Date